slaclab/beamtime-calibration-suite/README.md

 Then read the following for an overview of the development process: [https://confluence.slac.stanford.edu/pages/viewpage.action?pageId=429562464](https://confluence.slac.stanford.edu/pages/viewpage.action?pageId=429562464)

+For commit messages, we can try to follow the PyDM guidelines: https://slaclab.github.io/pydm/development/development.html#commit-guidelines

 ### Logging

-Logging is added to the library code, and also to the [EventScanParallelSlice.py](https://github.com/slaclab/beamtime-calibration-suite/blob/main/suite_scripts/EventScanParallelSlice.py) and
+Loggings calls are added to the library code, and also to the [EventScanParallelSlice.py](https://github.com/slaclab/beamtime-calibration-suite/blob/main/suite_scripts/EventScanParallelSlice.py) and
-[AnalyzeH5.py](https://github.com/slaclab/beamtime-calibration-suite/blob/main/suite_scripts/AnalyzeH5.py) files in /suite_scripts which act as examples of generating logs from both the library and high-level scripts.
+[AnalyzeH5.py](https://github.com/slaclab/beamtime-calibration-suite/blob/main/suite_scripts/AnalyzeH5.py) files in /suite_scripts to act as examples of generating logs from both the library and high-level scripts.

 Using the following method will append log messages to the log-file if it already exists, or create a new